csilfverskiold/potato/README.md

 - Fonts
     - The font used in this project is Nunito from [Google Fonts](https://fonts.google.com/).
 This font followed the inteded theme nicely with its simple and fun aesthetic.

+# Technologies Used
+## Languages
+- HTML
+- CSS
+- JavaScript

+## Frameworks, Libraries, Tools and Programs
+- [React](https://17.reactjs.org/) - JavaScript library for building user interfaces.
+- [React Bootstrap 4.6](https://react-bootstrap-v4.netlify.app/) - Used for UI components, styles and responsivness.
+- [React Router](https://v5.reactrouter.com/web/guides/quick-start) - Used to simplify routing without the need to refresh the page.
+- [Axios](https://axios-http.com/docs/intro) - Used to make API requests.
+- [React Infinite Scroll](https://www.npmjs.com/package/react-infinite-scroll-component) - Used to load scrolled content automatically without having to click next page etc.
+- [JWT Decode](https://jwt.io/) - Used to help decode JSON Web tokens.
+Prevents a not signed in user from making network requests to refresh tokens.

+- [Cloudinary](https://cloudinary.com/) - Used as cloud storage for images.
+- [Google Fonts](https://fonts.google.com/) - Used for platform font.
+- [Font Awesome](https://fontawesome.com/) - Used for platform icons.
+- [RedKetchup.io](https://redketchup.io/favicon-generator) - Used to help generate platform favicon.
+- [Git](https://git-scm.com/) - Used for version control by utilizing the GitPod terminal to commit to Git and push to GitHub.
+- [GitHub](https://github.com/) - Used to store the project after pushing.
+- [Heroku](https://id.heroku.com/login) - Used to deploy project to live environment.
+- [Amiresponsive](https://ui.dev/amiresponsive) -Used to generate mockup imagery to be used in this README.md file.
+- [Figma](https://www.figma.com/) - Design tool used to sketch out a wireframe.

+# Front-End
+The front-end was built using the React library.

+What is React?

+React is a JavaScript library that aims to simplify development of visual interfaces.
+Developed at Facebook and released to the world in 2013, it drives some of the most widely used apps, powering Facebook and Instagram among countless other applications.
+Its primary goal is to make it easy to reason about an interface and its state at any point in time, by dividing the UI into a collection of components. ([Source](https://www.freecodecamp.org/news/the-react-handbook-b71c27b0a795/))

+In order to simplify and not focus on the whole website at the same time, you break it down into smaller components that you can reuse wherever you want to.
+Instead of having a complete website re-render every time something changes, React can update only the things that are different than they were before an event happened.
+This means that if you, for example, change your profile picture, the image is the only thing that is re-rendered – nothing else on the site is updated and replaced with data that is basically the same as it was before. ([Source](https://www.technigo.io/explained/what-is-react))

+React and its concept of reusable components allows for creating flexible applications with fast loading time.

+Several components were created an reused throughout this project:

+- `<Asset />` - A component with several uses.
+Behaves differently depending on which props are passed:
+    - Animated spinner to display when loading content
+    - Image with src and alt attributes
+    - Paragraph with message
+- `<Avatar />` - Used to display profile images.
+Examples, this has been reused in the navbar and Recipe page.
+- `<MoreDropdown />` - Used to render dropdown menu, so that a user can edit their profile, recipes and comments.
+- `<Navbar />` - Used to display navigational links and other content, depending on if user is signed in or not.
+- `<NotFound />` - Used to display a 404 'Not found' image and message, reusing the Asset component.
+- `<Recipe />` - Used to render a users recipe.
+Handles actions to edit, delete, and other users to like and save.
+Also displays how many likes, saves and comments a recipe has.
+Examples, this has been reused in the Recipe and Profile pages.
+- `<PopularRecipes />` - Used to render the most popular recipes by their likes count.
+- `<CommentCreateForm />` - Displays a comment form on a recipes page and allows user to create a comment.
+- `<Comment />` - Used to display dropdown menu on a users own comments and handles edit and delete functionality.

+# Back-End API

+The API for this Front-End application was built with the Django REST Framework.
+The repository with a README file for the DRF Back-End can be found [here](https://github.com/csilfverskiold/drf-api-potato).